Music MM or DMA (Performance)

 • Writing sample (DMA applicants only): Provide a scholarly/research paper on a subject in the field of music of a level of intellectual and critical engagement appropriate to graduate level work.

 • Prescreening Audition: Applicants on all instruments except for Bassoon, Guitar, Harp, Oboe, Organ, and Percussion are required to submit prescreening audition videos as part of the online application.
-Please see the prescreening requirements by instrument below for more information.
+Please see the prescreening requirements by instrument on the left of the page for more information.

 • Personal History Statement: Your statement can be up to 500 words in length (approximately 1-page, single spaced, using 1-inch margins and 12-point font).
 To be considered for a Cota-Robles or Graduate Opportunity fellowship, be sure to describe your contributions to diversity.
 The University of California Diversity Statement can be found online.